As we face the ongoing impact of the coronavirus pandemic, the CIPD is collating and publishing updated resources to support your response

 - The exact redundancy procedure varies but employers who feel that the coronavirus makes redundancies inevitable may already have started the planning stage including consultation and consideration of alternatives.
 The following stages are usually then involved: identifying the pool for selection; seeking volunteers; consulting employees individually and collectively; information to provide to the representatives; scoring matrix; selection; individual meetings; appeals; confirming redundancies; notification to the DTI; suitable alternative employment; time off for interviews. redundancy payment; counselling and support.

-- The steps employers can take to avoid compulsory redundancies include seeking applicants for voluntary redundancy or early retirement, encouraging existing staff to work flexibly on reduced hours by agreement, freezing or restricting recruitment, reducing or banning overtime, reallocation existing employees to any parts of the business which are less affected by the virus.
+- The steps employers can take to avoid compulsory redundancies include furloughing staff, seeking applicants for voluntary redundancy or early retirement, encouraging existing staff to work flexibly on reduced hours by agreement, freezing or restricting recruitment, reducing or banning overtime, reallocation of existing employees to any parts of the business which are less affected by the virus.

 - Other possible steps include short-time working or temporary lay-offs (see above), reduction in use of self-employed contractors, freelancers and casual workers and pay freezes.
 It may also be possible to offer early retirement to volunteers (subject to complying with age discrimination provisions).

 - It is a difficult time to take sabbaticals and secondments but those and any form of unpaid or reduced pay leave are alternatives.
 Other possible schemes include paying employees a reduced allowance whilst they do not work for their employer for a specified period and are free to seek work elsewhere.
 Other possibilities include executive pay cuts.

 - If employees agree to reduce their working hours for a defined temporary period, the employer should confirm the exact hours to be worked, the start date of the varied arrangement, when the employee will return to their previous working hours and details of how pay will be affected.